GLOSSARY

 For Kronos users, USDC is invisible — you see "USD balance" in the app — but the underlying ledger settles in USDC on Solana so balances move 24/7 with sub-second finality and near-zero fees.

-How Kronos uses USDC
+How Kronos uses usdc (usd coin)

 Frequently asked